hermeznetwork/wallet-ui/Readme.md

 ### Set up Metamask

-1. Install Metamask extension on your web explorer
+1. Install Metamask extension on your web browser
 2. Select the Localhost network
 3. Select `import using account seed phrase`
 4. Add this seed phrase `hard crop gallery regular neglect weekend fatal stamp eight flock inch doll` and a new password and click Restore.